 Financial Aid Links:

 Your class will participate in the 5th year of new tradition here at the pharmacy school – our annual SPPS Reads Program.
-This year’s selection will be announced shortly.
+This year’s selection is Brain on Fire: My Month of Madness, by Susannah Cahalan.
 Please purchase either an e-book or a paper copy or borrow from a library, read the book and finish it by the first day of orientation.
 During orientation, we will be providing an overview of our SPPS Reads Program and you will engage with your classmates and faculty on topics related to the book.
 During the first week of class, you will also participate in small group discussions.

 Previous UB SPPS Reads books: